armin-reichert/pacman-javafx/README.md

 JavaFX user interfaces for my UI-agnostic/faceless [Pac-Man and Ms. Pac-Man games](https://github.com/armin-reichert/pacman-basic).
 There is a 2D-only user interface and a full version where the play scene can be switched between 2D and 3D, even during the gameplay (key combination <kbd>Alt+3</kbd>).

-(On Windows, the "/" should be replaced by a backslash (&#92;) in the following calls)

 ## How to run

-In the [release folder](https://github.com/armin-reichert/pacman-javafx/releases) you find executables/installers (for Windows, Linux and Mac-OS).
+In the [release folder](https://github.com/armin-reichert/pacman-javafx/releases) you find executables/installers (for Windows).
 On Windows, the application must be uninstalled first (if already installed), otherwise the installer crashes (no idea why).

-The Linux and Mac-OS installers/executables are completey untested.
+If you want to installers for other platforms e.g. Linux or Mac-OS, ask someone who is able to do that.
+I find it too difficult and much too tedious.

 ## How to build